How to Buy the Right Camera

 It’s very important to physically handle multiple cameras before you buy.
 It isn’t enough to Google all the reviews and make your decision based on Internet statistics.

 A camera is like a pair of jeans.
 You’ve got to try it on before you buy and make sure it fits.
 Is it too heavy?
 Are the most common functions — changing your aperture, shutter speed, ISO, and exposure compensation — easily manipulated on the body of the camera without having to search through the menus on the LCD screen?

 The major players in digital SLR photography today are Canon, Nikon, Pentax and Sony, with Canon and Nikon in the lead and Sony quickly catching up.

 The major advantage to sticking with these brands is that they’ve been at this for a long time.
 They’re not likely to go out of business (leaving you with a bunch of equipment you can’t sell off, upgrade, or repair).
 They also have higher resale value.
-And if you stick with Canon or Nikon, you’ll have a large selection of accessories to choose from — both name brand, and aftermarket.
+And if you stick with Canon or Nikon for SLR cameras, you’ll have a large selection of accessories to choose from — both name brand, and aftermarket.

 In general, your lenses will last significantly longer than your camera body.
-Good lenses from the major manufacturers can be used on the new bodies whenever they are introduced.
+When you upgrade your camera, you can use your lenses from the same manufacturer… so they’re often worth the investment.
 Nikon prides itself in the fact that every lens it has made will still fit on the newest bodies.
 The really old ones may not auto focus or auto aperture, but the lens is still usable.
-Canon comes close, and Olympus and Panasonic lenses can be used on any Micro 4/3 body.
-Good lenses are a good investment.

 When you’re buying a camera in the store, your salesman will more or less tell you what you’re getting.
 But when you buy online, make sure you double-check to see whether or not your camera comes with a lens.
 Usually, the description will tell you.
 Or it’ll say “camera kit” which implies you’ll get both the camera body and a lens.